couchbase/docs-operator/bootstrapOpenshift.md

 # Using OpenShift Templates with Couchbase Operator

+### DISCLAIMER
-**DISCLAIMER:**  The following automation should only be used in development clusters since it involves granting privileges to the operator that aren't ideal in a production OpenShift cluster.
+The following automation should only be used in development clusters since it involves granting privileges to the operator that aren't ideal in a production OpenShift cluster.

 ### About OpenShift Templates